starknet-io/starknet.js/www/docs/guides/connect_network.md

 ### Specific RPC methods

-For example, if you want to read the events recorded in a range of blocks, you need to use a method available from a RPC node.
+For example, if you want to read the events recorded in a range of blocks, you need to use a method available from an RPC node.
 The class `RpcProvider` is available for this case:

 ```typescript
 import { RpcProvider } from "starknet";